More than half of American adults are obese

 Obesity rates continue to rise across the country and here in Illinois.

 The report found more than half of adults in every state were either overweight or had obesity in 2020, the most recent data available.
-Since 2000, the adult obesity rate in the United States has increased 39%.
+Since 2000, the adult obesity rate in the United States has increased 39 percent.

-Illinois ranked in the middle of the pack, with more than 32% of adults in the state considered obese, up more than five points in the past decade.
-Among black adults in Illinois, that number shot up to 41%.
+Illinois ranked in the middle of the pack, with more than 32 percent of adults in the state considered obese, up more than five points in the past decade.
+Among Black adults in Illinois, that number shot up to 41 percent.

 “You can see some gender-specific patterns,” Gracias said.
 “You also see gender-specific patterns across race and ethnicity.
 What we know is when you look at disparities, there are higher rates of obesity among women of color.”

-In Illinois, 34% of men are considered obese, ranking 15th-highest in the county, while less than 31% of women carry the same designation, ranking down at No. 30.
-The age group with the highest obesity rate was 45-to-64, at 37%.
+In Illinois, 34 percent of men are considered obese, ranking 15th-highest in the county, while less than 31 percent of women carry the same designation, ranking down at No. 30.
+The age group with the highest obesity rate was 45-to-64, at 37 percent.

-A recent American Psychological Association survey found that 42% of adults in the U.S. reported undesired weight gain since the start of the pandemic.
+A recent American Psychological Association survey found 42 percent of adults in the United States reported undesired weight gain since the start of the pandemic.
 The average reported weight gain was 29 pounds.

 “What we note during the course of the pandemic is that many of the impacts of the pandemic, for example, job loss, then led to loss of income and the inability to afford healthy and nutritious foods,” Gracia said.

 The report indicates obesity is a growing problem for children and adolescents.
-Nationally nearly 20% of people between the ages of 2-to-19 are considered obese.
+Nationally nearly 20 percent of people between the ages of 2-19 are considered obese.

-She recommends extending COVID-era policies that allow for free, healthy school meals for all and an increase in physical activity for all ages.
+She recommends extending pandemic-era policies that allow for free, healthy school meals for all and an increase in physical activity for all ages.

 According to the report, Mississippi and West Virginia have the highest rates of adult obesity in the country, while Colorado has the lowest.